counsyl/stor/docs/settings.rst

 and `SwiftPath.download`.

 Settings are stored internally as nested dictionaries.
-When using `update` or `use`, this dictionary structure should be followed.
+When using `update` or `Use`, this dictionary structure should be followed.

 Examples: